aoloe/scribus-manual-troubleshooting/NOTES.md

 The prefs140.xml file probably is in `C:\Users\<username>\AppData\Roaming\Scribus`.
 Rename this file to force Scribus to create a fresh one (as it does when you first run it).

+For 1.5.x the preferences are in ``.

+On the next start of Scribus you will get the message:

+"Konnte die ... scribus150.rc nicht öffnen. unexpected end of file in Zeile 1 Spalte 1.
+Es werden die Standardeinstellungen geladen."

+Scribus will then create the new settings for you.

 ## I cannot edit (parts of) my document

 - check if you have multiple layers (window > layers) and, if it's the case, you're on the right one and it's not locked.